mishal/iless/README.md

  * Generates **source maps** (usefull for debugging the generated CSS)
  * Generates debugging information with SASS compatible information and/or simple comments
  * Supports output filters
- * Allows caching of the precompiled files
+ * Allows caching of the precompiled files and the generated CSS
  * Is **unit tested** using PHPUnit
+ * Has developer friendly exception messages with location of the error and file excerpt (output is colorized when used by command line)
  * Has well documented API - see the generated [API docs](http://apigen.juzna.cz).

 ## Usage